 - Child protection records relating to students are highly confidential and will be kept in a designated welfare file separate to the student's education records on the school's SharePoint system.
 These records will be securely held with restricted access and therefore secure.
 Any student that has a safeguarding concern associated with them will have a separate case folder. - The designated safeguarding lead is responsible for ensuring that records are accurate, up to date and that recording is of a high standard. - All information should be recorded on the safeguarding log (see appendix 2) and all records should be dated. - Records should show: - what the concerns were; - what action was taken to refer on concerns or manage risk within the school; - whether any follow-up action was taken; - how and why decisions were made. - Any incidents, disclosures or signs of neglect or abuse should be fully recorded with dates, times and locations.
-Records should also include a note of what action was taken. - The log must be completed; - whenever concerns arise or there is a serious incident or - where a child is being monitored, prior to a case conference or core group meeting. - Child protection files must be accessed and information shared by members of staff on a "need to know" basis only. - Where a child who is subject to a child protection plan transfers to another school, the designated safeguarding lead is responsible for ensuring that copies of all relevant records are passed to the designated safeguarding lead at the new school within 5 days.
+Records should also include a note of what action was taken. - The log must be completed; - whenever concerns arise or there is a serious incident or - where a child is being monitored, prior to a case conference or core group meeting. - Child protection files must be accessed, and information shared by members of staff on a "need to know" basis only. - Where a child who is subject to a child protection plan transfers to another school, the designated safeguarding lead is responsible for ensuring that copies of all relevant records are passed to the designated safeguarding lead at the new school immediately.
 This will be done by email and password protected attached files after having confirmed that the student has transferred to the new school.
-Confirmation of receipt of will be requested. - The designated safeguarding lead may also consider contacting the new school to share relevant information in order to ensure the child receives the support they need as soon as they transfer. - Child protection records will only be kept until the student leaves the school and should be disposed of as confidential waste.
+Confirmation of receipt of will be requested. - The designated safeguarding lead may also consider contacting the new school to share relevant information in order to ensure the child receives the support they need as soon as they transfer. - Child protection records will only be kept until the student leaves the school and should be disposed of as confidential waste. - All other relevant safeguarding records are sent to receiving schools or establishments when a student moves, within five days, in accordance with 'Keeping Children Safe in Education, 2024.